 Mary Chia Holdings Limited (the "Company") is incorporated and domiciled in Singapore, and its shares are publicly traded on Catalist of the Singapore Exchange.
-These condensed interim consolidated financial statements as at and for the six months ended 30 September 2024 comprise the Company and its subsidiaries (collectively, the "Group").
+These condensed interim consolidated financial statements for the six months and financial year ended 31 March 2025 comprise the Company and its subsidiaries (collectively, the "Group").
 The primary activity of the Company is investment holding.